 The physical devices weren’t even used in the film—it was literally on a poster of Enter the Dragon, and far more dangerous weapons, such as guns, found their way into the cast’s hands—but the mere sight of nunchucks, even in passing, was enough to force an edit.

 All of this created an unusual situation when Teenage Mutant Ninja Turtles—or should I say Teenage Mutant HERO Turtles—hit the market.

 The easiest way for me to explain this is to go to the tape.
 Here’s the original intro to the animated Teenage Mutant Ninja Turtles:

 The key things to watch for including to way the logo is used, how Michelangelo uses his nunchucks, and the way the name is sung.

 Now, compare that to the British version, which aired on the BBC during the 1990s:

-You’ll see right away that the theme song is awkwardly modified to make room for local interests, but the really weird part is the overly aggressive way in which Michelangelo’s nunchucks keep getting covered up.
+You’ll see right away that the theme song (cowritten by Chuck Lorre, true story) is awkwardly modified to make room for local interests, but the really weird part is the overly aggressive way in which Michelangelo’s nunchucks keep getting covered up.
 And the logo treatment feels literally tacked on.